jaybz/TP-HomeAssistant/README.md

 If you are upgrading from 0.9.4 or earlier to 0.9.5 or later, you may run into issues after the upgrade.
 If you do, first try deleting the plugin, importing the plugin again, then restart Touch Portal.
 That should fix any upgrade related issues.
 Your plugin settings should also be retained.

 ## Platform support
-- Windows 10 & 11 - You will need to download and import TP-HomeAssistant-win-x86-<version>.tpp (or TP-HomeAssistant-<version>.tpp for older releases) from the [releases](https://github.com/jaybz/TP-HomeAssistant/releases) page.
+- Windows 10 & 11 - You will need to download and import **TP-HomeAssistant-win-x86-&lt;version&gt;.tpp** (or TP-HomeAssistant-&lt;version&gt;.tpp for older releases) from the [releases](https://github.com/jaybz/TP-HomeAssistant/releases) page.
 Note that the plugin is currently built for 32-bit Windows.
 This is to allow the plugin to support older 32 bit machines and it should not affect functionality in 64-bit machines.
 I had plans to try getting [Touch Portal](https://www.touch-portal.com/) to run on an old 32-bit machine but keep in mind that [Touch Portal](https://www.touch-portal.com/) itself officially supports only 64-bits.
 I may decide to build for 64-bit machines only in the future.
 - Mac OS 10.15 and up - Please read the section below for information on Mac OS support.

 ## Preliminary Mac OS support